segfaultdev/MandelbrotOS/README.md

 # About
 This project is made for fun and learning.
 It's like tracing OS history, but with modern knowledge and without a lot of budget lol

-# Where are we in the project
-- A filesystem is being developed.
-ATA is somewhat functional but still needs testing.
-- We have our own fork of limine which can boot from the flatfs.

 # Build Requirements